jumxglhf/jumxglhf.github.io/_pages/about.md

 My research interest lies in graph machine learning, recommender systems, and natural language processing.
 I especially enjoy deriving graph learning solutions (simple, efficient, and effective) to solve real-world problems, such as product/friend recommendation, user behavior modeling, and question answering.

-I will join [Snap Research](https://research.snap.com) as a full-time research engineer, following my graduate next year.
+I will join [Snap Research](https://research.snap.com) as a full-time research engineer, following my graduation next year.
 I will work in the [User Modeling & Personalization](https://research.snap.com/team/category/user-modeling-and-personalization.html) team and continue my research on graph machine learning and recommender systems.
 <!-- P.S.
 I am actively looking for full-time research scientist jobs starting Summer 2024.
 If you are interested in hosting me, please send me an email and we can have a talk! -->

 News